 Leaving the ship

 Saint Thomas has an area of 80 km² (31 mi²) and is home to 51,000 people.
 The main source of income is tourism, which is strongly influenced by the almost daily arriving cruise ships.
 Otherwise, the island, that belongs to the national American air network, can be reached by air easily.
 In 1925, the island (including St. Croix and St. John) was bought by the United States for 25 million US-Dollar.
 Since then, it is the only area of the USA with left-hand traffic.
 Nevertheless, the cars are without exception American / European models and are left-steered.
 The driver sits, so to speak, next to the shoulder.
 This is weird and really takes some time to get used to!

-Although the island is not particularly large, it offers recreational activities for everybody.
-From all sorts of water sports to hikes through incredible landscapes to tax-free shopping (diamonds are very popular) or world-class golf courses, everything is available and nothing is far away.
-We took a two-hour tour of the island and spent the rest of the day on one of the beautiful beaches.
+Although the island is not large, it offers recreational activities for everybody.
+From all sorts of water sports to hikes through incredible landscapes to tax-free shopping (diamonds are very popular) or world-class golf courses, everything is available.
+We took a two-hour tour visiting the island and spent the rest of the day on one of the beautiful beaches.
 But pictures are better than a thousand words.
 By the way, the water is pleasantly warm and radiates in typical Caribbean blue tones.
-I usually tan very fast, tolerate a lot of sun and could have ancestors from the desert; in the Caribbean, I got sunburned.
+I usually tan very fast and tolerate a lot of sun but in the Caribbean, I got sunburned.

 Next, we spent a few hours in Barbados, my favorite place of the cruise.
 You can check out some pictures, a few written lines and a video in the next post.